-Suellen McCaffrey joined BBM as Interim CEO to support the Board and the BBM team while our CEO Henrietta Ardlie is on personal leave.
-Suellen has extensive experience as a strategic executive leader and is well placed to ensure the organisation continues to deliver on its strategy.
+Jonathan joined BBM as Interim CEO to support the Board and the BBM team while our CEO Henrietta Ardlie is on personal leave.
+Jonathan has extensive experience working across executive level roles in education, aged care, disability and mental health sectors.
+With a focus on strategy development, branding, marketing and business planning Jonathan is well placed to ensure the organisation continues to deliver on its strategy.

 Henrietta Ardlie – CEO

 On Extended Personal Leave

 Henrietta Ardlie has driven transformative change across the Not-for-Profit sector over the past 15 years within both fundraising and program development.
 She is highly regarded for her authentic, collaborative leadership style and impressive track record, raising many millions of dollars for charity.

 “I am committed to ensuring BBM’s future is firmly built on the legacy and strength of its past, as my grandfather, Colonel John Caddy, was a member of the Executive Committee of the UK Big Brother Movement for over 20 years.”

 Carmen is a communications all-rounder with more than 10 years experience in the not-for-profit sector with experience in tertiary education, environment, advocacy and community services in local and national organisations in Australia and overseas.
 She brings project management, media, marketing, sponsorship and business development experience to this role with a keen interest in organisational capacity building.

 “I love being part of BBM’s agile, purpose driven team and create meaningful, sustainable impact through our programs.”

 Sam has over 10 years administration experience in a variety of settings including government, not-for-profit organisations, and small business.

 Maria Ellensohn – Legacy Manager